To expedite the intake process please print out and complete the following form. Please bring the form with you to the clinic

 What is TNR?

-TNR (Trap, Neuter, Release) is a method of spay/neuter for outdoor, feral cats.
+TNR (Trap, Neuter, Return) is a method of spay/neuter for outdoor, feral cats.
 The York County SPCA’s TNR program is called SOS (Spay Our Strays).
 Outdoor, feral cats rapidly reproduce causing an overflow in our community and in our shelter.
 Participating in TNR is a great way to manage feral cats and feral cat colonies.

 What is the Process?